Last updated: November 2022

 - Legal: All traders and markets must follow all relevant EU, UK and local laws and bylaws.
 They must comply with current Trading Standards, Environmental Health and Health & Safety requirements and agree to comply with any recommendations made by Environmental Health officers as to food processing, storage, handling and display or by Trading Standards with regard to weights and measures, packaging and labelling.

-- Regular: The market will be held on the first and third Saturday of every month (except January) from 10 am to 3 pm.
+- Regular: The market will be held on the first and third Saturday of every month (only the 3rd Saturday in January) from 10 am to 3 pm.

 - Environmentally conscious: We want to encourage food production that is best for human and environmental health and animal welfare, i.e. without the use of unnecessary additives, pesticides, or artificial fertilisers and, wherever possible, the avoidance of GM components in animal feed or ingredients of processed products.
 All stallholders should be committed to